 Essentially because it is all your favorite sushi ingredients baked into a delicious casserole!

 It is widely accepted that the sushi bake was invented by celebrity nail artist, Mimi Qui Reyes, in the Philippines back in 2015.
-It quickly caught on and became a staple in many restaurants around the world since then.
+It quickly caught on and has become a staple in many restaurants worldwide since then.

 Yes!
 Baked sushi tastes great fresh from the oven, but it's also delicious cold or at room temperature!

-- Make-Ahead: This is the perfect make ahead dish!
-You can prepare it up 3 days in advance and keep it in the fridge.
-When you're ready to eat, just pop it in the oven and bake.
+This is the perfect make-ahead dish!
+You can prepare it up to 3 days in advance and keep it in the fridge.
+When you’re ready to eat, just pop it in the oven and bake.
 Plan to add a few extra minutes of baking time to account for the cold casserole.

 Sushi Bake